tipson007/terraform-aws-vpc/README.md

-Sure, here's a sample GitHub README.md file for a VPC module with NAT Gateway, EIP, NACL, and Security Group:
+sample GitHub README.md file for a VPC module with NAT Gateway, EIP, NACL, and Security Group:

 ```markdown
 # VPC Module with NAT Gateway, EIP, NACL, and Security Group